Early morning shooting leaves 1 dead, 3 injured in North Spokane - NewsBreak

 SPOKANE, Wash. — Some people are avoiding local parks after two shootings happened in under a week.
 One was at Franklin Park on Saturday.
 Just days before, there was another shooting at Dutch Jake’s Park.
 One person is dead, and several others are injured.
 So far, police still haven’t made any arrests.
 Days later, neighbors say these shootings are on...

-Trent Ave crash sends two teens to the hospital with serious injuries

-SPOKANE VALLEY, Wash. — Two teenagers involved in a crash on Trent Ave Tuesday morning are hospitalized with serious injuries.
+SPOKANE VALLEY, Wash. — Two teenage girls have critical, life-threatening injuries from a crash on Trent Ave early Tuesday morning.
 The crash happened around 6:30 a.m. just east of Sullivan.
-A teenage boy was driving an SUV with a teenage girl in his passenger seat when they collided with a dump truck.
-The Washington State Patrol said the SUV was...
+The Washington State Patrol said the two 17-year-old girls were driving in an SUV when they collided with a dump truck.
+WSP the SUV was going east and turned left,...

 SWAT arrests uncooperative suspect in Spokane Valley